nostrize/extension/README.md

 # Projects

+## X/Twitter

+* Do you still need to use X/Twitter because everyone is still there?
+* Good news: you can use nostr via Nostrize on X/Twitter now! 🤯
+* Add your npub or nip05 to your account bio and you are ready to receive zaps

 ## Youtube

 * Easy integration via channel description by adding your npub or nip05 (see our [youtube channel](https://www.youtube.com/@Nostrize) for reference)
 * Receive donations in your videos or shorts
+* m.youtube.com support
 * And more features are coming...

 ## GitHub